About Post-Traumatic Arthritis

-Diagnosis and Treatment of Cartilage and Joint Degeneration in Los Angeles
+Diagnosis & Treatment of Cartilage & Joint Degeneration in Los Angeles

 Arthritis and joint degeneration are typically diagnosed by way of a physical exam and comprehensive medical history, including evaluation of previous injuries and treatment in cases where post traumatic arthritis is suspected.
 Diagnostic imaging exams like X-ray and MRI are also common.
 Some orthopedic surgeons use arthroscopy, which involves making several small incisions and inserting a small surgical scope with a camera and a light to help assess the damage inside the joint in greater detail.